faraday23/TERRAFORM-MODULE-NESTING-STRUCTURE/README.md

 # Verify access by running
 az account show --output jsonc

-# confirm you are running required/pinned version of terraform
+# Confirm you are running required/pinned version of terraform
 terraform version
 ```